-ACC 331: Intermediate Accounting I
+ACC 331 : Intermediate Accounting I

 This course is an intensive study of accounting principles, developing ability to analyze accounting methods and procedures and to test their accuracy.

-Credits: 3 Prerequisites: ACC 231, 232 with grade C or better.
-Program: Accounting
+ACC 231, 232 with grade C or better.

-ACC 332: Intermediate Accounting II
+ACC 332 : Intermediate Accounting II

 This course is a continuation of financial accounting theory, culminating with a review of special purpose statements.
-Credits: 3 Prerequisites: ACC 331 with grade C or better.
-Program: Accounting

-ACC 430: Computerized Accounting
+ACC 430 : Computerized Accounting

 Computerized Accounting emphasizes the application of computers to sound accounting practices.
 Students will learn to direct the computer functions to accomplish the various steps learned in accounting principles in accordance with generally accepted procedures.
-Credits: 3 Prerequisites: ACC 232 with grade C or better.
-Program: Accounting

-ACC 434: Income Tax Procedures
+ACC 434 : Income Tax Procedures

 This course provides a solid understanding of basic federal income tax laws relating to individuals and an introduction to business entities.
-Among the topics that may be covered are an overview of tax policy; the federal tax system; identifying the proper taxpayer; determining income, deductions, credits, and compensation; deferred, and noncash income; characterization of gains and losses; tax accounting methods; taxable entities; tax-motivated transactions; and international, state, and local tax issues.
-Credits: 3
+Among the topics that may be covered are an overview of tax policy; the federal tax system; identifying the proper taxpayer; determining income, deductions, credits, and compensation; deferred, and non-cash income; characterization of gains and losses; tax accounting methods; taxable entities; taxmotivated transactions; and international, state, and local tax issues.

-Prerequisites: ACC 234 with grade C or better.
-Program: Accounting
+Credits 3 Prerequisites ACC 234 with grade C or better.

-ACC 435: Managerial Accounting
+ACC 435 : Managerial Accounting

 This course presents internal reporting and control of operations from management's point of view with emphasis on product and service unit cost control.
-Credits: 3 Prerequisites: ACC 232 with grade C or better.